-This course provides an introduction to health information management and the organization of healthcare delivery in the acute care setting.
-Analysis of health records in paper, hybrid and electronic formats will form the basis of classroom discussion.
-Emphasis is on the documentation requirements for licensure, accreditation and certification.
-Other topics include data sets, storage and retrieval and the use and structure of healthcare data.
-Hands-on activities build on lecture topics such as record assembly and analysis, chart location, master patient index, physician documentation and release of information.
-Prerequisite: Grade of "NC" or higher in RDG 050, or satisfactory score on the Reading placement assessment.
+This course provides an introduction to health data management and healthcare delivery in the acute care setting.
+Focus will be on the health data structure, content, and standards, in conjunction with the healthcare information requirements and standards.
+Topics will include type and content of the health record, documentation requirements, structure and use of health information, health record data collection tools, data sources, data storage and retrieval, and healthcare data sets.
+Emphasis will be on data quality and integrity.
+Prerequisite: Grade of "NC" or better in RDG 050, or satisfactory score on the Reading placement assessment.